gopalakrishnanarjun/modelmyfinance/README.md

 - **Integration**:
   - Compatible with popular libraries like `pandas`, `numpy`, and `matplotlib`.
 ---
-If you're looking for the **best machine learning model for finance**, this tool has you covered.
----

 ## 📦 Installation

 Install the package via pip: